RajarupanSampanthan/Reflection-Chat-Bot/data/nlu.md

 - indeed
 - of course
 - that sounds good
+- yes, that is correct
+- that is correct
 - correct
-- yes, that is correct
-- yes
 - yup
+- that't correct
+- that's right
+- that is correct
+- yea
-- yes
+- that's right
 - ya
 - yes
-- that is correct
-- that is correct
 - yes
 - yes
 - yes
-- correct
 - yes
 - yes
-- ya
+- yes
 - yes

 ## intent:behaviour_describe